Three-dimensional numerical investigation of flashback in premixed hydrogen flames within perforated burners: Results and discussion

-To illustrate the impact of slit length and facilitate comparison with the 2D simulation, Figure~\ref{fig:stretch} displays temperature profiles on the transversal section of the slit.
+To illustrate the impact of slit length and facilitate comparison with the 2D simulation, Figure~\ref{fig:stretch} displays temperature fields on the transversal section of the slit.
 The figure includes profiles from 3D configurations with varying slit lengths $L=1, 2, 5, 10, 80\ \SI{}{\mm}$, as well as from the 2D configuration.
 The heat flux is indicated as $\Dot{Q}$, and the black arrows indicate the direction of the heat flow.
 The color bar is calibrated to highlight variations in burner plate temperature and to distinctly display the flame front.
 This emphasis on burner plate temperature is crucial, as it significantly influences the flashback velocity~\cite{FRUZZA2023}.

-For ${L>\SI{2}{\mm}}$, the flame tip position is independent of slit length and is predicted by the 2D simulation.
+For ${L>\SI{2}{\mm}}$, the flame tip position is independent of slit length and is well predicted by the 2D simulation.
 Conversely, notable discrepancies are observed in the burner plate temperatures.
+Interestingly, for $L=\SI{1}{\mm}$, the flame front appears higher in the two-dimensional cross-sectional view shown in Figure~\ref{fig:stretch}, which may seem counterintuitive given the higher burner temperature.
+This apparent inconsistency arises because the figure represents only a 2D slice of the domain.
+A full 3D analysis (not shown here for brevity) reveals that, for $L=\SI{1}{\mm}$, most of the flame front is actually positioned lower compared to longer slits, particularly at the slit ends.
 To further illustrate how the burner temperature depends on slit length, Figure~\ref{fig:2D_3D_comparison} plots its volume-averaged value in the solid domain as a function of the slit length, including results from the 2D simulation for comparison.
 The 2D simulation forecasts a burner temperature of ${T_B=\SI{812}{\K}}$.
-In contrast, 3D simulations indicate a higher burner temperature of ${T_B=\SI{902}{\K}}$ for ${L=\SI{1}{\mm}}$, which gradually decreases to ${T_B=\SI{827}{\K}}$ at ${L=\SI{10}{\mm}}$, and eventually aligns with the 2D result.
+In contrast, 3D simulations indicate a higher burner temperature of ${T_B=\SI{902}{\K}}$ for ${L=\SI{1}{\mm}}$, which gradually decreases to ${T_B=\SI{827}{\K}}$ at ${L=\SI{10}{\mm}}$, and eventually aligns with the 2D result for larger $L$.
 The high temperatures in short slits can be attributed to the more pronounced influence of the slit ends, where additional heat transfer occurs from the flame and burnt gases to the burner plate.
 Figure~\ref{fig:heat_flux} shows the heat flux profile at the fluid-solid interface for the case ${L=\SI{2}{\mm}}$.
 Here, the heat lost by the flame and burnt gases at the top face of the burner plate is reintroduced to the flow at the inner and bottom faces of the burner plate.